LibraryCarpentry/lc-data-intro/_episodes/04-regular-expressions.md

 > > ~~~
 > > .* : .*, \d{4}
 > > ~~~
-> > Note this will also find strings such as `31-01-198` at the end of a line, so you may wish to check your data and revise the expression to exclude false positives.
-Depending on your data, you may chose to add word bounding at the start of the expression.
+> > Without word boundaries you will find that this matches any text you put before `British` or `Manchester`.
+Nevertheless, the regular expression does a good job on the first look up and may be need to be refined on a second depending on your data.
 > {: .solution}
 {: .challenge}

-How would you match publication formats such as `British Library : London, 2015` and `Manchester University Press: Manchester, 1999`?

-- Without word boundaries uou will find that this matches any text you put before `British` or `Manchester`.
-Nevertheless, the regular expression does a good job on the first look up and may be need to be refined on a second depending on your data.

 ## References